SudhiSumesh/web-components/react-wc-project/README.md

 # Table Web Component in React

-This project demonstrates how to integrate a custom Web Component named `table` into a React application.
+This project demonstrates how to integrate a custom Web Component n into a React application.
 The `table` component is a reusable table element that accepts dynamic data and headers, and encapsulates its own styles using the Shadow DOM.

 ## Project Setup